adlnet/xAPI-Spec/xAPI-Communication.md

 __Note:__ The values of Boolean parameters are represented as `true` or `false` as in JSON.
 ###### <a name="2.1.3.s2"></a>Requirements

-* <a name="2.1.3.s2.b1"></a>The LRS MUST reject with an `HTTP 400` error any requests to this resource which contain both statementId and voidedStatementId parameters
+* <a name="2.1.3.s2.b1"></a>The LRS MUST reject with a `400 Bad Request` error any requests to this resource which contain both statementId and voidedStatementId parameters

-* <a name="2.1.3.s2.b2"></a>The LRS MUST reject with an `HTTP 400` error any requests to this resource which contain statementId or voidedStatementId parameters, and also contain any other parameter besides "attachments" or "format".
+* <a name="2.1.3.s2.b2"></a>The LRS MUST reject with an `400 Bad Request` error any requests to this resource which contain statementId or voidedStatementId parameters, and also contain any other parameter besides "attachments" or "format".

 * <a name="2.1.3.s2.b3"></a>The LRS MAY apply additional query filter criteria based on permissions associated with the credentials used.

 * <a name="2.1.3.s2.b4"></a>In the event that no Statements are found matching the query filter criteria, the LRS MUST still return
-`HTTP 200` and a [StatementResult](#retstmts) Object.
+`200 OK` and a [StatementResult](#retstmts) Object.
 In this case, the "statements" property will contain an empty array.

-* <a name="2.1.3.s2.b5"></a>The LRS MUST include the header "X-Experience-API-Consistent-Through", in [ISO 8601 combined date and time](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) format, on all responses to Statements requests, with a value of the Timestamp for which all Statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval.
+* <a name="2.1.3.s2.b5"></a>The LRS MUST include the header "X-Experience-API-Consistent-Through", in [ISO 8601 combined date and time](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) format, on all responses to Statements Resource requests, with a value of the timestamp for which all Statements that have or will have a
+"stored" property before that time are known with reasonable certainty to be available for retrieval.
 This time SHOULD take into account any temporary condition, such as excessive load, which might cause a delay in Statements becoming available for retrieval.
-It is expected that this will be a recent timestamp, even if there are no recently received statements.
+It is expected that this will be a recent timestamp, even if there are no recently received Statements.

-* <a name="2.1.3.s2.b6"></a>If the "attachment" property of a GET statement is used and is set to <code>true</code>, the LRS MUST use the multipart response format and include all attachments as described in [4.1.11](#attachments).
+* <a name="2.1.3.s2.b6"></a>If the "attachment" property of a GET Statement is used and is set to `true`, the LRS MUST use the multipart response format and include all Attachments as described in [4.1.11](#attachments).

-* <a name="2.1.3.s2.b7"></a>If the "attachment" property of a GET statement is used and is set to <code>false</code>, the LRS MUST NOT include attachment raw data and MUST report application/json.
+* <a name="2.1.3.s2.b7"></a>If the "attachment" property of a GET statement is used and is set to `false`, the LRS MUST NOT include Attachment raw data and MUST report `application/json`.

-* <a name="2.1.3.s2.b8"></a>The LRS SHOULD* include a "Last-Modified" header which matches the "stored" timestamp of the Statement.
+* <a name="2.1.3.s2.b8"></a>The LRS SHOULD* include a "Last-Modified" header which matches the "stored" Timestamp of the Statement.

 <a name="queryStatementRef" />